revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

-You cannot defeat them by tactics and might, only by overriding their wills Lookout for hardship, hand of the gods, hidden/obscured identity Must find "the last will of gotha", messages left in this valley that can explain the rest Prepare your mind and body
+You cannot defeat them by tactics and might, only by overriding their wills Lookout for hardship, hand of the gods, hidden/obscured identity Must find "the last will of gotha", messages left in this valley that can explain the rest Prepare your mind and body both
+Abandon your preconception
+Blind spot of the enemy
+You are in the sights of the enemy
+Irrelevant to their plans